devennn/devennn.github.io/_posts/2020-02-16-Basic-LSTM-and-example.md

 (X_train, y_train), (X_test, y_test) = imdb.load_data(num_words=10000)
 ```
 I set the maximum words to be 10000.
-This parameter will cause the function to return only the top 10000 frequent words from the corpus.
+This parameter will make the function to return only the top 10000 frequent words from the corpus.

 Let's explore the loaded data
 ```python